AlmasB/CodefestProject/PITCHME.md

 > Codefest was an innovative idea but difficult to attend due to running alongside assessments.

-> code fest is a learning environment that is fun and also teaches us valuable employability skills.
+> codefest is a learning environment that is fun and also teaches us valuable employability skills.

 > extracurricular activities such as the Codefest enhance the learning experience

++++

+> Project Management

+> Teamwork and how to use GitHub

+> Experience in industry, collaboration and development of teamwork and social skills, honing of artistic skills

+> Communication, teamwork, and problem solving

 ---